SeanKilleen/seankilleen.github.io/_posts/2019-06-16-automagically-update-your-package-dependencies-with-dependabot-for-free-even-for-private-repos.md

 > we're more interested in it having an impact than we are in making a buck from it.

 Isn't that a wonderful thing?
+If folks are interested I may do a tutorial on that in the near future.

-Go forth and keep things current.
-Happy developing!
+SO, go forth and keep things current.
+Happy coding!